symfony/symfony-docs/console/style.rst

         $io->choice('Select the queue to analyze', ['queue1', 'queue2', 'queue3'], 'queue1');

-    Finally, you can specify that user can select multiple choices.
-User must separate each choice with a comma (e.g. typing ``1, 2`` will select choice 1 and 2)::
+    Finally, you can allow users to select multiple choices.
+To do so, users must separate each choice with a comma (e.g. typing ``1, 2`` will select choice 1 and 2)::

         $io->choice('Select the queue to analyze', ['queue1', 'queue2', 'queue3'], multiSelect: true);

+.. versionadded:: 6.2

+    The ``multiSelect`` option of ``choice()`` was introduced in Symfony 6.2.

 Result Methods
 ~~~~~~~~~~~~~~